-- with your needs.
+KISUALIZE: A professional console that can grow with your needs.
 Compromise in quality or features is never considered.

-- An 8 buss console providing 40 equalised inputs and 16 track capability in its basic 16 channel format.

-- Up to 88 equalised inputs and 40 track capability in its fully expanded 40 channel for nat.

-- Full MIDI mute automation for channels, tape moritors and 4 of its 6 auxiliaries with 99 orthograf recallable mute scenes, 4 independent mute busses and solo in place when safe.

-- A console where affordability is a direct result of an impressive 18 year reputation of quality engineering, innovation and design expertise along with a manufacturing know how that is second to none in the world.
+An 8 buss console providing 40 equalised inputs and 16 track capability in its basic 16 channel format.
+Up to 88 equalised inputs and 40 track-capability in its fully expanded 40 channel for nat.
+Full MIDI mute automation for channels, tape monitors and 4 of its 6 auxiliaries with 99 onboard recellable mute scenes, 4 independent mute busses and solution place wieplo safe.
+A console where affordability is a direct result of an impressive 18 year reputation of quality engineering, innovation and design expertise along with a manufacturing know how that is second to none in the world.
+Channel Features Include:

-\

-- Channel Features Include:

-- 4 Band EQ with dual mid sweepshigh and low EQ assignable to the monitor path
+4 Band EQ with dual mid sweepshigh and low EQ assignable to the monitor path

-- EQ defeat
+EQ defeat

-- Input swap switching
+Input swap switching

-- Direct/group output switching
+Direct/group output switching

 Inserts

-- Individual 48v
+Individual 48v phantom power

-- 20db pad switch
+20db pad switch

-- 6 aux sends
+6 aux sends

-- PFL on channels
+PFL on channels

-- AFL on monitors, 100 mm faders and more
+AFL on monitors, 100 mm faders and more

-- Each channel provides 2 equalised inputs
+Each channel provides 2 equalised inputs

-- The P7's operating levels are switchable from -10dBV to +4dBm
+The P7's operating levels are switchable from -10dBV to +4dBm